jfrome1/Frome-GenAI-project/src/content/docs/index.md

 ---
-title: Welcome to the GenAI project site
+title: Welcome to the NUS GenAI Policy Project
 date: 2024-08-16
 ---

 This project aims to promote a positive GenAI policy for writing-focused courses and to collect information about student use of GenAI for future research.
+In short, we are inviting instructors to allow student use of GenAI on the condition that they submit links to their chats for analysis.

+Instructors will be given several options to customize the policy and process for their sections.

 ### We are inviting instructors to participate at their level of interest

-- Team member (low-effort): You set a GenAI policy for your course that includes students submitting transcripts of their GenAI use.
-After the course ends, you provide us those transcripts for research.
+- Team member (low-effort): You set a GenAI policy for your course that includes students submitting links to their GenAI chats (or transcripts, at your option).
+After the course ends, we analyze the chats (students are given the option to opt-out after grades are submitted).

-- Co-PI: In addition to team member duties, you join the research team at a level we can decide together, with potential duties including designing the study, analyzing data, and presenting or publishing our findings.
+- Co-PI: In addition to team member duties, you join the research team at a level we can decide together, after we know how many are interested in participating, with potential duties including helping design the study, analyzing data, and presenting or publishing our findings.

 ### Details about joining

-- Although we present a sample policy [here](/gen-ai-policy/), you can decide on a different GenAI policy for your course/section
+- We have set up a student-facing GenAI policy site [here](https://nus-ai-writing-project.vercel.app/)
-- We will make a webpage you can show students that explains your policy and how students can most easily follow it
+- The site will have a separate page for each participating section that explains your policy and how students can most easily follow it
-- Your students will turn in GenAI transcripts along with their assignments, but you don't need to do anything with them during the course
-- You can opt to look at all, some, or none of the transcripts during the course, and can communicate your choice to your students
-- Students will be told that their transcripts may be used for research, but that they can opt-out after their grades are delivered
-- Transcripts will be anonymized before being used in research.
-- We recommend that you make clear that students cannot opt-out of your GenAI course policy, only whether the transcripts they submit are analyzed for research purposes.
+- We recommend that you make it clear to students that they cannot opt-out of your GenAI course policy, only whether the transcripts they submit are analyzed for research purposes.

+### Instructor options

+I'll provide more details for those who want to join the project, but you can customize your policy in various ways, such as:

+- prohibiting certain uses, such as a ban on submitting work entirely produced by GenAI
+- options for what you tell students about whether you will or might look at the chats before grades are in, e.g.:
+	- you won't look at the chats until after grades are in
+	- you will look at chats only in cases where you have a good reason to
+	- you reserve the right to look at chats for any reason
+- including an instructor declaration about your own possible GenAI use as recommended by the [NUS Policy for Use of AI in Teaching and Learning](https://ctlt.nus.edu.sg/ai-community-of-practice/policies/)

-### FAQs
+### How to participate

-- Can I have my students copy and paste their chat into a document in Microsoft Word or Google Docs and submit that instead?

-That's ok with me, but there are possible drawbacks.
-In short, copy/pasting each time requires effort that will lower compliance as compared to a class of students with the software installed.
-The question is whether the effort of installing software is more of a burden than copy/pasting transcripts.

- , and the resulting transcripts are more subject to formatting variation, which makes it much harder to process the data later.
-It's much easier if everyone captures the data in the same way.

-This is an ongoing project and we are still figuring out the best ways to capture data.
-This term, (2024-25 Sem 1), I required my students all said that they didn't use GenAI on their first exercise.
-I'm going to require them to submit a downloaded transcript (just to make sure they have the software installed) before their second exercise, and I suspect I will see many transcripts for the next exercise.

-Currently, we have Firefox and Convdown.
-Short term, we may write a Chrome plug-in for this purpose.
-Longer term, we hope to write a custom platform.

- First, I think student compliance will be much lower.
-It's a pain to copy/paste chats for every assignment, and even a small amount of friction can lead to low compliance when there is little direct benefit to the participant.
-The first time I asked for transcripts, in 2023-24 Semester 1, zero transcripts were submitted.
-I later found out (via email survey after grades were submitted) that about 70% of students did use GenAI in some form.
-They were willing to write me an email about their usage but not to copy/paste into a document.

-Second, there is a chance that text will be missed in the copy/paste process.
-Third, it is important that all data be in a similar format for later processing.
-ChatGPT has changed its page format and copy/pasted transcripts are more vulnerable to these changes.
-During 2023-24 Semester 2, copy/pasted transcripts didn't include the heading indicating whether the text was an prompt (input) or a response (output).
-Today,
+Just email me letting me know of your interest.
+In order to create a webpage for your section, I need to know:

+- course code
+- section or tutorial codes
+- meeting times and locations

+Once you send me this, I'll send you an email asking for you to choose several policy options.
+You will also be free to change any of the policy wording to suit you.
+Please see the sample policies on this site.

+Feel free to invite instructors from other courses to join the project!